 Salesian College Celbridge (1991-1996), Trinity College (1996-2000; 2002-2004), Imperial College London (2004-2007)

 Mikage High School (Kobe, Japan, 2000-2002), Korea Institute for Advanced Study (Seoul, South Korea, 2008-2011)

 Oviedo University, Asturias, Spain

-I work on supergravity theories, essentially attempts to unify gravity with other forces.
+My Work: I work on supergravity theories, essentially attempts to unify gravity with other forces.

 I am a theoretical particle physicist in limbo somewhere between Oviedo University in Asturias, Spain and SUNY Stony Brook, Long Island, New York.
 I work largely on supergravity theories, solutions of which tell us something about string theory, a candidate for a quantum theory of gravity, as well as giving us valuable insights into exotic regimes of various field theories.

 One of the goals of our field is to answer the question “why are we here?”

 Theoretical particle physicists would like to say as much as possible about our universe as simply as possible.
 We exist merely because the interactions between the fundamental forces are finely balanced.
 If the strong nuclear force, the one holding the nucleus together had a longer range, atoms (and all of chemistry, nanoscience, etc. could not exist).
 Alternatively, if gravity was stronger, the universe would disappear in a big black hole.

 While we have acceptable quantum theories for most of the forces, gravity is the odd one out.
 Without a quantum description for gravity, we will never fully understand black holes, particularly the supermassive ones that power all galaxies, including the Milky Way, or understand the origin of our universe and understand why we are here.